cuygur/explorewanchain/staking/node_setup.md

 - Docker
 - Install Golang from https://golang.org/ and set GO environment variables `$GOPATH` and `$GOROOT` if you want to build from source code.
 - You may use a cloud server such as AWS or run on bare metal.
 See our [AWS getting started guide](staking/aws.md) for more information.
+- If using AWS, we recommend AWS m4.xlarge with the following configuration
+  - CPU: 4
+  - RAM:16G
+  - Disk 256G

 ## Quick start from Script